 Recent issues include articles on charcuterie (including recipes, something that’s very hard to find), profiles of the Chablis region and its top winemakers, making French sourdough bread and a wine column that explores perfect pairings based on flavors, not price or prestige.

-Each issue, produced roughly every three months, is about forty-eight pages.
+Each issue is about forty-eight pages.
+Issues used to come out roughly every three months; lately it's been less frequent but the writing is as good as ever.
 No advertising.
 With articles, recipes and reviews of wines, books and restaurants.
 Your first issue, mailed from Vermont, arrives within two weeks.
 Free domestic shipping.
 International shipping available.
 Rates depend on location.